 Can I work during my 1L year?

 The first year of law school can be quite a transition.
 Students at NDLS are encouraged to focus their attention on their studies and extracurricular endeavors.
-According to the ABA standard, full-time students may work up to 20 hours per week.
-Students interested in working may want to consider the employment opportunities on campus.
+Students interested in working may want to consider the employment opportunities present on campus.

 One position of note are the AR positions in the undergraduate dorms.
 An Assistant Rector (AR) is a head staff member who aids in the general administration of a residence facility and its programs.
 ARs live in undergraduate residence halls or graduate student housing facilities.
 ARs contract for each semester and receive a number of benefits including a stipend, room and board, and three graduate credit hours per semester.

 Students may only be ARs for their 2L and/or 3L years.
 The Office of Residential Life typically conducts an information session for interested Law students at the end of the fall semester.
 For additional information about the AR position, please visit the Office of Residential Life website.